segabl/pd2-sh-complements/README.md

 - Optical Illusions
   - Basic
-    - Trageting chance decrease 35% → 20%
+    - Targeting chance decrease 35% → 20%

 *Optical Illusions is a niche skill but it provides slightly too much value when it's used with Jokers.*